 Tyndall at Robertson Hill

 Bergelectric is continuing to make strides in Austin.
-This time, Bergelectric crews are on the eastern side of the city working on the Tyndall at Robertson Hill project—a six-story, 182-unit condominium complex located at 8th Street & I-35.
-Working with general contractor White Construction, Bergelectric is on the beginning phases of this 171,000-square-foot condo development funded by Momark Development, in partnership with Mathias Partners.
+This time, Bergelectric crews are on the Eastern side of the city working on the Tyndall at Robertson Hill project—a six-story, 182-unit condominium complex located at 8th Street & I-35.
+Working with general contractor White Construction, Bergelectric is on the beginning phases of this 171,000-sf condo development funded by Momark Development in partnership with Mathias Partners.

 “Our goal is to create communities that improve people’s lives,” said Momark Development Principal Terry Mitchell.
 “We strive to create a sense of community among the residents.
 When residents have places to gather and share life, they live better.”

 The project will build upon Bergelectric’s growing resume of similar scale residential and mixed-use projects in the downtown Austin area.
 These projects include the recently completed Seven apartment tower on 7th and Rio, and the Rise apartment complex on 8th and Nueces.

 “We have become efficient at these types of residential construction facilities,” said Bergelectric Operations Manager Louis Wyler.
 “Our ability to coordinate on-time deliveries and implement our innovative resources—including our experienced BIM Department—has really helped to streamline the installation process and ensure a high level of quality throughout each phase of the project,” Wyler added.

 Though the project had just topped-out in February, Bergelectric has overcome a number of obstacles to get to this point of the project.
 For example, the footprint of the building is made up almost entirely of rock.
 Utilizing a rock saw for trenching, Bergelectric crews have been able to break up the foundation to install all underground systems without any major hiccups.